 On-site record review of individual student files which occur both as part of the School Support System of focused Monitoring and also as part of additional probes in response to disproportionality data.

 Onsite visits in which district general education and special education leadership, building principals, special education and general education teaching staff including ESL/bilingual staff, related service providers, parents and students are interviewed regarding child find, evaluation/re-evaluation, and eligibility practices, procedures, and policies.
 Visits include the additional review of previous action plans for addressing disproportionality and accompanying revisions of policies, procedures, and practices.

-As a result of its extensive verification process, the State found that 0 districts were noncompliant with the eligibility and evaluation requirements.
-Accordingly, the State determined that 0 of the 6 districts had disproportionate representation of racial and ethnic groups in special education and related services due to inappropriate identification.
+As a result of its extensive verification process, the State found that 1 district was noncompliant with the eligibility and evaluation requirements for SLD.
+Accordingly, the State determined that 1 of the 8 districts had disproportionate representation of racial and ethnic groups in special education and related services due to inappropriate identification.
 File reviews did not yield child specific findings of noncompliance.